xsf/xmpp.org/content/about/xsf/people.md

 ### Executive Director{#executive-director}

 The current Executive Director of the XSF is Matthew Wild.
-Matthew has served as a director since 2016, and prior to that on the XMPP Council 2009-2016.
+Matthew has served as executive director since 2017, and prior to that on the XMPP Council 2009-2016.
 As well as contributions to the protocol, Matthew founded, and continues to develop, XMPP-related software projects such as [Prosody](https://prosody.im/) and [Snikket](https://snikket.org/).
 You can contact Matthew via [XMPP](xmpp:me@matthewwild.co.uk) or [email](mailto:me@matthewwild.co.uk).

 ### XSF Treasurer{#treasurer}

 The treasurer of the XSF is Peter Saint-Andre.
-Peter has served as executive director of the XMPP Standards Foundation for 15 years, from 2002-2017.
+Peter served as executive director of the XMPP Standards Foundation for 15 years, from 2002-2017.
 He has been contributing to the Jabber/XMPP developer community since late 1999, where he has focused on documentation and standardization as author of the XMPP RFCs, numerous XMPP extension protocols, and XMPP: The Definitive Guide (O’Reilly, 2009).

-Peter’s weblog is published at [stpeter.im](https://stpeter.im) and syndicated at [Planet Jabber](https://planet.jabber.org).
-His contact information is available at [https://stpeter.im/contact.html](https://stpeter.im/contact.html).
+Peter can be contacted via [XMPP](xmpp:stpeter@jabber.org) or [email](mailto:stpeter@stpeter.im).

 ### XSF Secretary{#secretary}